overcuriousity/mass_ip_analysis/README.md

 ## Known Issues

-- Heavily WIP, multiple issues present
+- UI not working as intended
-- crashes after completion
+- Parser Modularity not yet implemented

 ## Contributing